 - Aspocomp increases its holding in P.C.B.
-Center to 83 percent
+Center to 83%.

-- All of Aspocomp Group’s production sites are certified according to the QS 14001
+- All of Aspocomp Group’s production sites are certified according to QS 14001.

-- Aspocomp increases its holding in Thai PCB company P.C.B Center from 12.5% to 51% in March
+- Aspocomp increases its holding in the Thai PCB company P.C.B Center from 12.5% to 51% in March.

-- Share offering in May generates EUR 81 million net
+- Share offering in May generates net proceeds of EUR 81 million.

-- Aspocomp Group Oyj is founded following the split of the Aspo Group in October
+- Aspocomp Group Oyj is founded following its spin-off from the Aspo Group in October.

 - Aspocomp expands its hybrid circuit operations by taking over similar operations from Nokia Corporation.